 Stephen S. Johnston (2013)

-Go here to donate to this fund – indicate Shinogle Memorial Fellowship for your contribution.
+Donate to this fund – indicate Shinogle Memorial Fellowship for your contribution.

 The Public Policy Alumni Graduate Fellowship is supported by contributions from Public Policy alumni.

 The 2016 Public Policy Alumni Fellow is Gregory Fitzgerald.
 A part-time MPP student in the education policy track, Greg is the Chief of Staff and Title IX Coordinator at Notre Dame of Maryland University.
 Prior to coming to Notre Dame, he worked for the Maryland Higher Education Commission and the Maryland General Assembly.